KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 ![file bssbugMAP.png not found](bssbugMAP.png)

-**Checking the .MAP file makes me believe, that the 8-digit number describes the size of the variable, but is accidentally subtracted from the real address.**
+**Checking the .DMP file makes me believe, that the 8-digit number describes the size of the variable, but is accidentally subtracted from the real address.**

 ![file bssbugDMP.png not found](bssbugDMP.png)